tomdevtech/SimpleAI-Chatbot/README.md

 # SimpleAI-Chatbot
-## News
-- Added basic pipelines for code secrurity checks.
-> This project will be updated as continuously as possible.

 ## Summary

 This AI-Bot is meant to be a very helpful companion and wants to help in many ways to make your daily developer life more easy.
 One of the greatest advantages of his abilities, is to plan your projects with you.